progvocab/products-service/frontend/reactjs/hooks.md

      ```jsx
      const [count, setCount] = useState(0);
      setCount(count + 1);

      ```

+- Use state returns an array , the first element is the state reference,  and second is the setter function to update the state in a reactive way.

 ### 2. **useEffect**
    - Handles side effects like fetching data, subscriptions, or manually changing the DOM.